DefectiveStudios/UniMerge-Docs/README.md

 * Documentation
     * I hope to add some more screencasts and better screenshots of tool in action.
 The [demo screencast](https://www.youtube.com/watch?v=SWmca1Ozntw) is a good start, though!
 * Code cleanup
-    * Refresh and FindAndSetRefs are O(n^2).
-I might be able to make this faster
+    * Refresh always traverses the entire tree, and FindAndSetRefs is O(n^2).
+I might be able to make these operations faster
 * Three way merge
     * I'm still scratching my head on the UI for this one, but I do plan to tackle it.
 The standard 3-over-1 layout seems like a terrible idea for this purpose, but it is clear that seeing the base/local/remote versions at least is necessary.